-This method is used to repair minor damage to a key slot, or other cutout in a printed board or assembly.
-The area is repaired using high strength epoxy.
+This method is used to repair minor damage to a key slot or other cutout in a printed board or assembly.
+The area is repaired using high-strength epoxy.

-Care should be taken to limit the application of epoxy to the specific areas desired and to avoid damage to the conductive patterns, contacts and components.
+Caution: Care should be taken to limit the application of epoxy to the specific areas desired and to avoid damage to the conductive patterns, contacts and components.

 Minimum Skill Level - Advanced